 John DeLeo

-Hailing from Providence, RI, Mr. DeLeo served aboard the Missouri from 1944 to 1946 as a proud WWII plank owner.
-He held the rank of Seaman First Class (SN1C) in the first division of the gunnery department.
+Hailing from Providence, Rhode Island, Mr. DeLeo was born on March 14, 1926 and served aboard the Missouri from 1944 to 1946 as a proud WWII plank owner.
+He held the rank of Seaman First Class (S1c).
+He served in the Gunnery Department’s FA Division, working in the Forward Plot Room on the Secondary Battery Fire Control computers.

 After the war, he returned home to Rhode Island, where he built a loving life with his late wife Dorothy "Dottie" and their five children.